XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Wide choice of account types, including Islamic and Cent accounts
+• Wide selection of account types including Islamic (swap-free)

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :